michiganaerospace/mathtools/README.md

 >     padded with an appropriate number of zeros so that the regularization is
 >     properly implemented as a least squares problem.
 Only those
 >     regularization bases with nonzero regularization coefficients are
 >     implemented.
-For example if all three regularization coefficients are
+For example, if all three regularization coefficients are
 >     nonzero, then ```y_aug = basis.augment(y)``` will have a shape of
 >     ```(3*nb_samples + nb_bases,)```.